cloudposse/atmos/website/docs/quick-start/configure-cli.md

   and this setting tells Atmos where to find them.
 Atmos will join the base path (set in the `ATMOS_BASE_PATH` ENN var) with `components.terraform.base_path` to calculate the final path to the Terraform components

-- `components.terraform.apply_auto_approve` - if set to `true`, Atmos automatically adds `-auto-approve` option to instruct Terraform to apply the plan without asking for confirmation when executing `atmos terraform apply` command
+- `components.terraform.apply_auto_approve` - if set to `true`, Atmos automatically adds the `-auto-approve` option to instruct Terraform to apply the plan without asking for confirmation when executing `terraform apply` command

 - `components.terraform.deploy_run_init` - if set to `true`, Atmos runs `terraform init` before executing [`atmos terraform deploy`](/cli/commands/terraform/deploy) command

-- `components.terraform.init_run_reconfigure`

-- `components.terraform.auto_generate_backend_file`
+- `components.terraform.init_run_reconfigure` - if set to `true`, Atmos automatically adds the `-reconfigure` option to update the backend configuration when executing `terraform init` command

+- `components.terraform.auto_generate_backend_file` - if set to `true`, Atmos automatically generates the Terraform backend file from the component configuration when executing `terraform plan` and `terraform apply` commands

+- `stacks.base_path` - the base path to the Atmos stacks.
+As we've described in [Configure Repository](/quick-start/configure-repository), we've decided to put the stack configurations into the `stacks` directory, and this setting tells Atmos where to find them.
+Atmos will join the base path (set in the `ATMOS_BASE_PATH` ENN var) with `stacks.base_path` to calculate the final path to the stacks